-One of the best-preserved ancient buildings in the world, this impressive Roman amphitheater was built in AD 30 and once had a seating capacity of nearly 30,000 people.
+The real star of Verona is one of the best-preserved ancient buildings in the world.
+This impressive Roman amphitheater was built in AD 30 and once had a seating capacity of nearly 30,000 people.

 During the artistic boom of the Renaissance, it was used as a venue for large-scale opera performances, a tradition that carries on to this day.

 Price: €10,00 Hours: Tuesday to Sunday 8:30 am-7:30 pm, Monday 1:30 pm-7:30 pm